Data Validation Block

 Creating the Databricks Notebook Script

 You can create a Databricks script to transform and validate the data as per your requirements.
-The following code should be included as part of your script.
+The following code should be included in your script.

 input_table = dbutils.widgets.get("inputTable")